Posts contain affiliate links, see disclosure for more details.

 A great financial resolution to make this year is to try and make regular saving part of your financial routine, even if it’s only a small amount.
 Choosing to put money aside every time you’re paid, means you can make saving a part of your monthly budget.
 This could be saving your emergency fund, saving for a holiday, a house, or even just for a rainy day.
 Having savings helps you feel more financially secure and is a great habit for healthy finances.

-If you find it tricky to save, it might be worth trying an auto-save app, such as Plum, Cleo or Chip.
+If you find it tricky to save, it might be worth trying an auto-save app, such as Plum.
 These are clever apps that use AI.
 Once linked to your bank account they work out small amounts of money you can afford to save based on your usual outgoings, and move it across into savings for you.

 Your bank account may also offer a spare change feature where it automatically rounds up your purchases and adds the pennies into a savings account for you.